Skip to main content

 11 min read

-A few months ago I was presenting evidence-based AI audit findings to a law firm's executive team.
+A few months ago I was presenting evidence-based AI readiness findings to a law firm's executive team.
 Seven people around a conference table.
 I'd just walked them through a finding that their client intake process was burning a measurable percentage of billable attorney time on administrative routing that nobody had flagged.

 The CFO leaned forward.
 "Where is that number coming from?"